-Based on morphological characteristics (Table 1, Figure 2, Figure 3), 19 isolated strains belong to the genus Saccharomyces.
+Based on morphological characteristics (Table 1, Fig. 2, Fig. 3), 19 isolated strains belong to genus Saccharomyces.
 They had multilateral budding, produced little or no acetic acid.
 Ascospores were formed and asci were globose.
-Gelatin media was not strongly liquefied, and the strains were not assimilated nitrate.
+Gelatin media was not strongly liquefied, and the strains was not assimilate nitrate.